interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

 - A request is **In-Flight** if the request has been sent out, but no response has been sent yet.
 A transfer is **In-Flight** if it has been prepared but not yet fulfilled nor rejected.

+- An **Underlying Ledger** moves value between the two peers when they settle their balance.
+If Peer 1 owes Peer 2 100 XRP, Peer 1 could send Peer 2 100 XRP on Ripple in order to make their balance 0.
+In that scenario, XRP ledger is the underlying ledger.

 ## Overview